webofdata/specification-archived/specification.md

 The 'nextdata' query token can not be used with any other query parameters.

-The initial request for related entities and a result 'pagesize' of one, and then a response, along with the 'x-wod-next-data' header for more data.
+The following example shows an initial request for related entities and a result 'pagesize' of one, and then a response, along with the 'x-wod-next-data' header for more data.

 <pre>
 > GET /query?subject=http://data.webofdata.io/people/gra&connected=*&pagesize=1 HTTP/1.1